SteveDiPasquale/NodeApiCodeChallenge/README.md

 ## Other Considerations Not Implemented

 1. In a production environment, I would want to enforce HTTPS traffic.
-I chose not to implement this due to time constraints and because it seemed lie overkill for a demo project.
+I chose not to implement this due to time constraints and because it seemed like overkill for a demo project.
 2. If there were other endpoints taking in user input, I would want to add logic to sanitize the inputs to prevent injection attacks.
 3. In this solution, I am simply returning a short-lived access token.
 Given more time, I would want to add refresh token functionality to extend the user's session without requiring re-authentication.